KeyboardKit/website/collections/_features/Routing.md

 title: Routing
 ---

-iOS keyboards use a `UITextDocumentProxy` to integrate with the currently active application.
-However, if you have a text field *in* your keyboard, you need to find a way to route the text to that text field
+iOS keyboard extensions use the native **UITextDocumentProxy** to integrate with the currently active application.
+However, if you have a text field *in* your keyboard, you need to find a way to route the text to that text field instead of the active application.

-KeyboardKit adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``.textInputProxy`` that can be set to route text from the original proxy to any other text field.
+KeyboardKit adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``KeyboardInputViewController/textInputProxy`` that can be set to route text from the original text document proxy to any other text field.

-[KeyboardKit Pro][Pro] unlocks even more capabilities, like text input views that automatically register and resign as the main text document proxy.
+[KeyboardKit Pro][Pro] unlocks even more capabilities, such as a text field and a text view that automatically register and resign as the main text document proxy.
 Information about Pro features can be found at the end of this article.